 - Frequent socioeconomic hardship

 - · Parental divorce or separation

 - Parental death

 - Parental incarceration

 - Family violence

 - Neighborhood violence

 - · Living with someone who was mentally ill or suicidal

-- Living with someone who had a substance abuse problem
+- · Living with someone who had a substance abuse problem

 - Racial bias

-The national average for all children experiencing adverse childhood experiences is 22%.
-Ohio's percentage places the states' children in the top quartile of all states when measuring for adverse childhood experiences; only five states have higher rates of adverse incidences for their children.
+In 2017-2018, the national average for all children experiencing adverse childhood experiences was 19%.
+Ohio's percentage places the states' children in the top quartile of all states when measuring for adverse childhood experiences; only eight states have higher rates of adverse incidences for their children.